Overview

 Powered by skills

-Copilot is powered by a collection of skills that are dynamically selected based on the question you ask.
+When using the GPT-4o and Claude 3.5 Sonnet models, Copilot has access to a collection of skills to fetch data from GitHub, which are dynamically selected based on the question you ask.
 You can tell which skill Copilot used by clicking to expand the status information in the chat window.

 Currently available skills